mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/conversation-ui/objective_c.md

 @end
 ```

-At the end of the `ChatViewController` class add the `textFieldDidEndEditing` delegate function:
+At the end of the `ChatViewController` class add the `textFieldDidEndEditing` delegate function.

 ```objective_c
 @implementation ChatViewController